 - Ethical Reasoning 18: Classical Chinese Ethical and Political Theory

-- Societies of the World 37: The Chinese Overseas
+- General Education 1100 The Two Koreas in the Modern World (formerly SW 27), Societies of the World 37: The Chinese Overseas

 - Societies of the World 45: Beyond the Great Wall: China and its Nomadic Frontier